Estadio Olímpico Pascual Guerrero: Sports

 The stadium regularly hosts home matches of football clubs América de Cali, Atlético, and Boca Juniors de Cali, which compete in Categoría Primera A (América) and Categoría Primera B (Atlético and Boca Juniors), the two tiers of Colombian club football.
 It was also one of the host stadiums for the 2001 Copa América, being the headquarters of Group B. A total of six games between the national teams of Brazil, Paraguay, Peru and Mexico were played at the stadium between 11 and 17 July 2001.
 The stadium also hosted games in the 2011 FIFA U-20 World Cup and the 2022 Copa América Femenina.
+In 2024, it hosted matches of the 2024 FIFA U-20 Women's World Cup.

-The stadium has also hosted the 1971 Pan American Games and the National Games on several occasions, the 1995 Games of the Pacific Ocean, the 2005 South American Championships in Athletics, the 2013 World Games, 2021 Junior Pan American Games and the 2022 World Athletics U-20 Championships.
+The stadium has also hosted the 1971 Pan American Games and the National Games on several occasions, the 1995 Games of the Pacific Ocean, the 2005 South American Championships in Athletics, the 2013 World Games, the 2015 World Athletics U18 Championship, the 2021 Junior Pan American Games and the 2022 World Athletics U20 Championships.

 The stadium is also the training site and home for Liga Vallecaucana School and Intercollegiate Games.